Thank you! I loved writing Mrs. Lincoln's Dressmaker, so I'm delighted that you loved reading it. My historical novels include:

 Mrs. Lincoln's Sisters (2020) — Illinois, Kentucky, and Washington D.C. in the 18th century, with some scenes in the Confederate South.

 The Elm Creek Quilts novels are a series of books written by Jennifer Chiaverini.
-The series includes twenty novels, one short story available as a e-book, and a reader's guide:
+The series includes twenty-one novels, three short stories available as e-books, and a reader's guide:

 - The Quilter's Apprentice (1999)